yeezick/bootcampr-assessment/README.md

 #### Bonus

-- Verify email onBlur of email input (check if the email already exists in the DB)
 - Use React Testing Library to add test coverage for the Sign Up screen functionality

 ### Backend <i>(optional)</i>